Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Formalism

 \subsection{Interaction}

-As mentioned earlier, the investigations are carried out with two different realistic forms of the two-body interaction, namely, the Argonne V$_{18}$ interaction~\cite{av18} and the chiral N4LO~\cite{Entem2017}.
-Both are evolved to low momenta using the Similarity Renormalization group~\cite{Bogner2006} approach to yield effective interactions referred to as $\Vsrg$.
-These renormalized effective interactions have been shown to yield better numerical convergence compared to the phenomenological models when used as inputs in many-body calculations~\cite{vlowk_review, sramanan_convergence}.
+As mentioned earlier, we have carried out investigations with two different realistic forms of the two-body interaction, namely, the chiral N4LO~\cite{Entem2017} and the AV$_{18}$~\cite{av18} interactions evolved to low momenta using the SRG~\cite{Bogner2006} approach, to yield effective interactions referred to as $\Vsrg$, that depend on the renormalization scale $\lambda$.
+These have been shown to yield better numerical convergence compared to the phenomenological models, when used as inputs in many-body calculations~\cite{vlowk_review, sramanan_convergence}, due to the decoupling between low and high momentum states.
+The defining equation for the SRG evolution is

-The evolution is through a set of continuous unitary transformations on the Hamiltonian $H(s)$, parameterised by $s = \lambda^{-4}$.